Mrraph20/Raspberry-Pi-4-Stepping-Motor-With-Ultrasonic-Sensor/README.md

 ###### This project is not complete yet.
 Repo set up for file transfer convenience.

-A project based on C that uses a Raspberry Pi 4B Rev. 1.2 board to make a stepping motor rotate clockwise or counterclockwise depending on the distance calculated from the ultrasonic sensor.
+A project based on C that uses a Raspberry Pi 4B Rev. 1.2 board to make a stepping motor move clockwise or stop entirely depending on the distance calculated from the ultrasonic sensor.
 For GPIO pin mapping, I used WiringPi (Made by Gordon Henderson under GNU-LGPL) to simplify.
 Link: http://wiringpi.com/